BlueSpire/w3c-reactivity-protocol-proposal/README.md

 * You can see how the test app configures the reactivity engine in `packages/app/src/main.ts`.
   * You can swap out the two reactivity engine implementations here without any changes to the view engine or the model.

 > **NOTE:** There are no tests at this time.
-If/When enough interest appears as well as a desire to move this forward, a full test suite will be written, documentation will be added, etc. For now, the intent is just to get the conversation started.
+If/When enough interest appears as well as a desire to move this forward, a full test suite will be written, documentation will be added, etc. For now, the intent is just to experiment and get the conversation started.

 > **WARNING:** Do not even think about using the test reactivity engines or the test view engine in a real app.
 They have been deliberately simplified, have known issues, and are not the least bit production-ready.
 They serve only to validate the protocol.